John Cromwell (director)

 John Cromwell (born Elwood Dager; December 23, 1886 – September 26, 1979) was an American film and stage director and actor.
 His films spanned the early days of sound to film noir in the early 1950s, by which time his directing career was almost terminated by the Hollywood blacklist.

 Early life and education

-Born as Elwood Dager in Toledo, Ohio to an affluent Anglo-Scottish family, executives in the steel and iron industry, Cromwell graduated from private high school at Howe Military Academy in 1905, but never pursued higher education.
+Cromwell was born as Elwood Dager in Toledo, Ohio, to an affluent Anglo-Scottish family, executives in the steel and iron industry.
+Cromwell graduated from private high school at Howe Military Academy in 1905, but never pursued higher education.